-EMS-GRIVORY starts production of long glass-fibre reinforced polyamides (LFT) and supplies Grivory® and Grilon® grades reinforced with long glass-fibres.
+EMS-GRIVORY starts production of long glass-fiber reinforced polyamides (LFT) and supplies Grivory® and Grilon® grades reinforced with long glass-fibers.
 The combination of stiffness and impact strength considerably expands the application spectrum and enables use of these grades in applications requiring crash-resistance not possible with previously known products.

 EMS-GRIVORY expands its assortment of high-temperature polyamides for metal replacement with Grivory® HT3, which has further increased dimensional stability.
 This product can be processed using injection-moulding and, as first high-temperature polyamide made of renewable raw materials, extrusion methods.
 This opens up previously unavailable markets.

 In addition, EMS-GRIVORY offers a whole assortment of products made of renewable raw materials: Grivory® HT3 for electronic connectors, Grilamid® 1S for structural frames/housings e.g. for mobile 'phones and computer components, and Grilamid® BTR for spectacles frames and displays.

 EMS-EFTEC builds an additional assembly hall at the location of EFTEC Engineering in Markdorf (Germany).
 EFTEC Engineering develops and manufactures completely automated application equipment for the automotive industry.